timacdonald/framework/pr.md

 - [ ] Retrieving many values.
 - [ ] Casting ints to string?
 - [ ] You cannot specify the store when retrieving values.
+You may retrieve across stores.